Community Solar

 Market Status

-- Community solar projects are located in 44 states, plus the District of Columbia.
+- Community solar projects are located in 44 states, including the District of Columbia.

-- Community solar projects represent more than 7,300 MW-AC of total installed capacity.
+- Community solar projects represent greater than 10 GW-AC of total installed capacity.

 Since 2018, NREL has collected and analyzed data on the community solar market in the U.S. through its Sharing the Sun initiative.
-Sharing the Sun: Community Solar Deployment, Subscription Savings, and Energy Burden Reduction presents U.S. community solar market trends through 2023, with content on energy burden reduction potential.
-NREL's list of community solar projects, updated through 2023, provides the most recent details on project sizes and locations.
+Sharing the Sun: Community Solar Deployment and Subscriptions presents U.S. community solar market trends through June 2024.
+NREL's list of community solar projects, updated through December 2024, provides the most recent details on project sizes and locations.

 Implementation Considerations